Blacksad: A Silent Hell

 Later, Blacksad finds Thomas and Hannah as she gives birth to Fletcher's son.
 Despite Thomas' insistence that he leave her alone, he questions her as to her husband's whereabouts.
-Hannah states that Fletcher was supposed to perform his newest song that night, but that LaChapelle had been enraged when he found out.
+Hannah states that Fletcher had been supposed to perform his newest song that night, but that LaChapelle was enraged when he found out.
 Meanwhile, Weekly discovers that some of Fletcher's friends seem to have been mysteriously murdered in staged suicides, causing Blacksad to fear that someone might be after Sebastian's life as well.

 At a nightclub, Fletcher performs his new song, detailing how he had become congenitally deformed and many others had died due to a carcinogenic flu balm that was being sold in his hometown by the mysterious "Dr. Dupre", and how bureaucratic payoffs kept Dupre from prison once he was found out.
 LaChapelle saved them from poverty by signing them all to a successful band.
 However, the conditions eventually caught up with them, leading them to lives full of addiction and death; now, only Fletcher is left to tell the tale.

-Blacksad discovers that Leeman is responsible for killing Fletcher's friends, planning to blackmail LaChapelle with the truth of what happened in Fletcher's hometown.
-When Blacksad confronts LaChapelle in his house, he confesses to being Dupre and admits that he has a rare genetic disorder rather than cancer.
+Blacksad discovers that Leeman is responsible for killing Fletcher's friends, who had planned to blackmail LaChapelle with the truth of what happened in Fletcher's hometown.
+When Blacksad confronts LaChapelle in his house, the latter confesses to being Dupre and admits that he has a rare genetic disorder rather than cancer.
 He has been investing money in medical research to find a cure, so that his son might one day have healthy children to carry on his legacy.
 It is also implied that he had the drug dealer poison Fletcher to prevent him from performing the new song that would ruin LaChapelle.
 Weekly appears and urgently informs Blacksad of Fletcher's whereabouts.
 Blacksad arrives to find that Fletcher has died of the strychnine-laden heroin.
-It also appears that LaChapelle's plans may go in vain as Fletcher was able to perform (though its unknown if any will connect the story to LaChapelle or not).
-As for Thomas has no interest in his father's money or interest in having children, thus most likely meaning his bloodline will end with him.
+It also appears that LaChapelle's plans may go in vain as Fletcher was able to perform the new song (though it is unclear whether anyone will connect the story to LaChapelle or not).
+As for Thomas, he has no interest in his father's money nor in having any children, and thus the bloodline will most likely end with him.

 Afterwards, Blacksad sees Thomas and Hannah at Fletcher's funeral, and they nod to each other in respect.
-At the end its revealed in his conversation with Weekly, that Blacksad gave Thomas their payment for the case.
-To which Blacksad replies "he'll need it".
-Its unknown if he meant by his apparent genetic disorder or that LaChapelle's deeds will come full surface.
+It's revealed in his conversation with Weekly that Blacksad gave Thomas their payment for the case; Blacksad says, "he'll need it".
+It is unknown whether he is referring to Thomas's genetic disorder or predicting that LaChapelle's deeds will come out in the end.